How Advertisers Win the Calendar Year with Seasonal Content

 Despite his hesitancy, Winer moved forward with the idea, working with Curry to create the first ever podcast feed.
 What started as a niche experiment quickly gained traction, evolving into a global phenomenon.

 Last year, Spotify included over 300,000 video podcasts in its massive library – 100,000 more than the year before.
-With top podcasts like Smartless, The MidasTouch Podcast, and Conan O’Brien Needs a Friend maintaining active video content on Spotify, YouTube and Apple Podcasts, video has officially entered the chat.
+With top podcasts like Smartless, The MeidasTouch Podcast, and Conan O’Brien Needs a Friend maintaining active video content on Spotify, YouTube and Apple Podcasts, video has officially entered the chat.

 A Closer Look